kirilldronkin/telegram-contest-chart/README.md

 # Telegram Contest Chart Application

-The application was made for the 2019 March Coding Competition by [Telegram](https://telegram.org/).
+The application was made for the 2019 March - April Coding Competition by [Telegram](https://telegram.org/).
 The goal was to develop a software for showing simple charts based on the provided input.

 See the [demo](http://dronkin.ru/telegram-contest-chart/).